 - Stress test software: You must stress-test to ensure your overclocked processor is stable and safe.
 Prime95, LinX, and AIDA64 can help, though some overclockers prefer to run more than one program and compare the results.
 Applications like RealTemp are also useful for tracking processor temperatures.

 - A heat sink/coolant unit: For serious overclocking, you’ll need a better cooling system installed inside your PC.
 That may be a larger processor heatsink and additional case fans.

 - A laptop or smartphone: These are a must for checking guides, or watching how-to videos while you dive into overclocking for the first time.

 How long will it take

-After the proper prep work, start implementing basic tests, downloading the right stress test, and making the CPU alterations — these are all relatively quick steps which may only take an hour or so.
-But running the stress test, which you should do after every alteration, should take a few hours as it monitors temperature and activity for stability.
-That’s a pretty full afternoon, and it’s assuming everything goes perfectly and you know what you’re doing every step of the way.
+After the proper prep work, start implementing basic tests, download the right stress test, and make CPU alterations — these are all relatively quick steps which may only take an hour.
+Running the stress test, which you should do after every alteration, should take a few hours as it monitors temperature and activity for stability.
+That’s a pretty full afternoon, assuming everything goes perfectly and you know what you’re doing every step of the way.

-Overall, the process can often take a couple days of tinkering to get it just right, which may be too long for you to gain a casual boost in CPU speed.
-On the other hand, if you are a hobbyist, spending a couple weekends on an overclocking project may sound like fun.
+Overall, the process can often take several days of tinkering to get it just right, which may be too long for you to gain a casual boost in CPU speed.
+On the other hand, if you are a hobbyist, spending a couple of weekends on an overclocking project may sound like fun.

-Final word: To clock or not
+Final word: To overclock or not